ElectronicBabylonianLiterature/dictionary-parser/README.md

   "homonym: "<homonym or I if not specified>", "forms": <array of forms or an empty array if none specified>, "meaning": "<meaning>",
-  "nestedMeanings": <nested meadings or an empty object of not specified>
-  "derived": <array of derived words or an empty empty array if none specified>, "derivedFrom": "<derived from or null is not specified>", "source": "<the original row>"
+  "amplifiedMeanings": <amplified meadings or an empty object of not specified>, "logograms": <nested array of logograms extracted from meaning and amplified meanings>, "derived": <array of derived words or an empty empty array if none specified>, "derivedFrom": "<derived from or null is not specified>", "source": "<the original row>"